Where does the Great Ocean Road start & end?

 From Melbourne to the beginning of the road at Torquay, the drive is 104.5 km’s / 1 hour 20 minutes to drive… depending on traffic.

 To then drive from Torquay all the way to Port Campbell it is 187 km’s / 3 hours 7 minutes driving.
-That is according to Google maps, though the reality is not many people would be driving it non-stop.
+That is according to Google maps, though the reality is not many people would be driving it non-stop as you’dmiss all the good bits and the fun.

 Can it be driven in a day?